Skip to content

 Why error correction matters

-QR codes include built-in redundancy called error correction.
+QR codes include redundancy called error correction.
 This allows part of the code to be obscured or damaged while still remaining readable.

 How to make a QR code easier to scan

-Scannability depends on practical details more than novelty.
 Use a high-contrast color pair, keep a quiet zone around the edges, avoid tiny print sizes, and test the final code under realistic viewing conditions.

 Common questions